andyatkinson/andyatkinson.github.io/_posts/2024-09-15-solid-queue-mission-control-rails-postgresql.md

 This `UPDATE` has an implicit transaction which uses the [Read Committed](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-READ-COMMITTED) isolation level by default.
 This means only "committed" row updates are visible to the transaction at the time it started.

-By using the `SKIP LOCKED` clause, update transactions currently holding a lock are skipped.
+By using the `SKIP LOCKED` clause, `UPDATE` transactions currently holding a lock are skipped.
 This helps prevent concurrent `UPDATE` transactions from getting queued up waiting to acquire the same locks.
 Besides that it's also a good idea to set a reasonably low `lock_timeout`[^1] which cancels statements that are waiting too long to acquire a lock.

 This does mean that the client application skips rows to be processed, or could have statements canceled (when the timeout is set).
 In both of those cases the job processing should be retried using an automatic mechanism.